MicrosoftDocs/azure-docs/articles/data-factory/data-factory-troubleshoot-guide.md

 - **Cause**: The credentials provided to connect to the storage where the files should be located are incorrect, or the files do not exist there.

-- **Recommendation**: This error occurs when ADF prepares for HDI activities, and tries to copy files to the main storage before submitting the job to HDI.
+- **Recommendation**: This error occurs when the service prepares for HDI activities, and tries to copy files to the main storage before submitting the job to HDI.
 Check that files exist in the provided location, and that the storage connection is correct.
-As ADF HDI activities do not support MSI authentication on storage accounts related to HDI activities, verify that those linked services have full keys or are using Azure Key Vault.
+As HDI activities do not support MSI authentication on storage accounts related to HDI activities, verify that those linked services have full keys or are using Azure Key Vault.

 ### Error code: 2351